matthiasware/PeakFLOPS/Readme.md

 ### Theoretical Peak FLOPS

-The theoretical peak FLOPS per processor core can be calculated, by maximizing the RHS of the following equation:
+The theoretical peak FLOPS per CPU core can be calculated by maximizing the RHS of the following equation:

 ```math
 FLOPS / core =   flops / operation